dianpeng/Sparrow/README.md

 # Performance

-I didn't do too much benchmark yet but compared to python 2.7 , sparrow is 10% faster on recursive call and loop related operations.
-Since many intrinsice call trick is used in Sparrow to reduce dictionary lookup, I believe its performance should not be sucky even compared to many other cool scripting engine.
-In long run , Sparrow will feature a JIT compiler , the interpreter part is important but I will not spend too much efforts to fine tune it.
+I didn't do too much benchmark yet but compared to python 2.7 only.
+Sparrow is kind of performant in limited benchmark tests, eg : a trivial for loop to sum up number ,sparrow is about 2 times faster than python 2.7.
+Lots of tricks are used in Sparrow to reduce dictionary lookup, I believe its performance should not be sucky even compared to many other cool scripting engine.
+In long run , Sparrow will feature a JIT compiler , the interpreter part is important but I will not spend too much efforts to improve the interpreter's performance.
+The best bet I guess for interpreter is try to rewrite it in assembly.

 # Blueprint